 Assessment is defined as "a systematic process for understanding and improving student learning" (Massa & Kasimatis, 2017).
-Built into this definition is the understanding that assessment is not a one-time event, but rather an ongoing process embedded into curriculum planning and design.
+Built into this definition is the understanding that assessment is not a one-time event but rather an ongoing process embedded into curriculum planning and design.
 Moreover, fundamental to this definition is the belief that assessment does not stop after data has been collected.
 Instead, data is used to understand what and how much students have learned, and why students have or have not learned.
-Data should inform improvements to educational programming.
+This then should inform improvement.
 Assessment is essentially about and for learning.
 It aims at improving student understanding.
-It is a method for demonstrating TRU's commitment to delivering quality education as a result of ongoing and systematic planning and evaluation processes.
+It is a method for demonstrating our commitment to delivering quality education as a result of ongoing and systematic planning and evaluation processes.